ruipeterpan/failfast/ARTIFACT.md

 ### Parsing the output of failfast.py

 See `parse_log.py`.
 It orders the drafter configs from most speedup to least speedup.
 Note that the average is "average of average acceptance rates of each query" and is technically not a true average.

+We also open-source all the plotting scripts under `/plotting`.

 ## EAGLE-3